bilgekeremsever/ilknur-business-website/README.md

 This is a repository for a business website - React/Next application.

+**It's a low-paced ongoing (in development phase) project.
+Data are still test data.
+Feature requests haven't been settled yet.**

 ## Database Access

 Project requires access to a populated database.
-Therefore in _.env.local.example_ file; both api_url and a read-only api-token is provided.
+Therefore in _.env.local.example_ file; both api*url and a read-only api-token is provided.
 These two environment variable is enough to run the project.
-Copy those two variables into an _.env.local_ file to get ready.
+Copy those two variables into an *.env.local\_ file to get ready.

 ## Resource guide